— About

 The studio

-The work I do happens through two companies I run today: Kashi Technologies Pvt.
-Ltd., the parent entity for my products, and Krayons Technology, my consulting practice.
+The work I do happens through three brands I run today: Kashi Technology Pvt.
+Ltd., the registered parent entity in Vadodara; Kashi Labs, the AI-product brand under which Cloudbrief and Paperbrief ship; and Krayons Technology, my consulting practice.
 Together they’re the current chapter of a longer journey.

 I’ve been building software for clients under one banner or another since 2008, and running my own companies since 2012.
 Each transition has been about getting the structure right for what I wanted to build next.

-2026 — Founded Kashi Technologies Pvt.
-Ltd. as the parent company for the products I’m now building.
-Krayons operates under Kashi’s umbrella; Employrax and DocSense live directly under Kashi.
+— 2026 — Founded Kashi Technology Pvt.
+Ltd. as the registered parent.
+Stood up Kashi Labs as the AI-product brand and shipped two products under it — Cloudbrief and Paperbrief.
+Krayons operates under Kashi’s umbrella; Employrax sits directly under Kashi Technology.

 Same person, three chapters, seventeen years of work.
 The structure changes; the discipline doesn’t.